-After an incident of this nature, your life can become very complicated very quickly.
+After a car accident, your life can become very complicated very quickly.
 You likely have questions about your injuries, how to pay your medical bills, and how to get your car repaired.
 And, you’re probably overwhelmed about talking to police, dealing with insurance adjusters, and filing your claim, never mind that you’re trying to recover from your injuries and get back to work!

-No one wants to believe they will ever find themselves in this position, but having some knowledge about what to do if you are in an accident can go a long way toward making the aftermath easier.
+No one wants to believe they will ever find themselves in this position, but having some knowledge about what to do after a car accident can go a long way toward making the aftermath easier.

 That’s why we decided to put a few useful tips and a plan of action together to help you out.
 But first, let’s answer some frequently asked questions.